 First on, last off.

 The Big Powderhorn Ski Patrol is a unit of the North Central Region, Central Division of the National Ski Patrol.
 Since its formation in 1938, the National Ski Patrol has become one of the largest outdoor rescue organizations in the world including over 31,000 members serving 650 patrols in the U.S., Canada, Europe and Asia.
 In 1980, the National Ski Patrol was granted a Federal Charter by the United States Congress.
 NSP’s Congressional Charter stipulates the promotion of safety and health in skiing and other outdoor winter recreational activities.
-As a part of it’s Federal Charter, The National Ski Patrol reports directly to the United States Congress.
+As a part of it’s Federal Charter, The National Ski Patrol reports annually to the United States Congress.

 The National Ski Patrol was founded by Charles Minot “Minnie” Dole in 1938 after the tragic loss of a friend due to injuries suffered in a ski related accident.
 He was also responsible for the establishment of the famed 10th Mountain Division of the U.S. Army.
 Applicants for this remarkable military unit were actually screened by the National Ski Patrol.
 Many individuals who were responsible for the establishment of ski areas in the United States served in the 10th Mountain Division and contributed significantly to the sport.